Virginia HOT lanes: Inside the Beltway

-The I-66 Express lanes began operation on December 4, 2017.
+The Interstate 66 Express lanes began operation on December 4, 2017.
 Unlike the other HO/T projects, the I-66 Inside the Beltway project uses existing infrastructure to provide multimodal ways of travel along the 9 mi segment between US-29 in Rosslyn and I-495 (the Capital Beltway).
 It allows drivers to pay the toll, use the road, Carpool or Vanpool with an E-ZPass Flex, or use Public Transportation.
 Hybrid vehicles, vehicles with Clean Special Fuel license plates, and people traveling to and from Dulles International Airport are no longer exempt from restrictions and must either pay the toll or satisfy the HOV rules.
 Motorcycles and vehicles carrying three or more people are eligible for free travel.
 These lanes are free to all drivers during off-peak periods and weekends.

 The peak periods of these lanes, to maintain a minimum average speed of 45 mph, are: